Islands you are not allowed to visit- has this thought ever crossed your mind? If yes, you have landed on the right blog.

 9. Barren Island, India: Home to the Only Active Volcano in India

-While the Andaman Islands remains one of the most beautiful travel destinations in India, not all of it is accessible for tourism.
+While the Andaman Islands remain one of the most beautiful travel destinations in India, not all of it is accessible for tourism.
 Located in the Andaman Sea, Barren Island has the only active volcano in South Asia.
 As a traveller, you are prohibited to go close to the volcano.

 If you wish to go to see the island, you can look at it from a distance from a ferry or boat.
-Visitor safety is the primary concern when it comes to inaccessibility of the Island.
+Visitor safety is the primary concern when it comes to the inaccessibility of the Island.

 10. Robins Island, USA: Outsiders are Completely Forbidden from this Island